top of page

 The nearest train station to Lands End is Penzance.
 From Penzance there is a local bus service to nearby St Just, a short 2/3 min walk away from Lands End.

-Please do make use of us RR Crew if you are unsure of the best way to get to Lands End.
-Please also make use of your fellow RB companions too and do use the Facebook group if you think you may be able to help someone out with a lift, or if you think you could benefit from being given a hand.
+Please do make use of us, your RR Crew if you are unsure of the best way to get to Lands End.
+Please make use of your fellow RB companions too and do use the Facebook group if you think you may be able to help someone out with a lift, or if you think you could benefit from being given a hand.

 Please note, the Lands’ End hostel is located on a small country lane and there is very limited parking.
 The spots will likely all be taken up by event vehicles, so if you are intending to be dropped of by friends or family, this is welcome but please be advised parking may be unavailable other than drop off only.

-On our final night (Friday 7th July), we will be staying at Thurso Premier Inn.
-After a celebratory meal, we’ll be saying our goodbyes on the morning of 8th July and heading our separate ways.
+On our final night (Friday 5th July), we will be staying at Thurso Premier Inn.
+After a celebratory meal, we’ll be saying our goodbyes on the morning of 6th July and heading our separate ways.
 Some of you may wish to stay in Thurso so have an extended explore whilst basking in the glory of just having Run Britannia!
-Others will need to get back to real life commitments, or just a night in your own bed..
+Others will need to get back to real life commitments, or just a night in your own bed...

 ACCOMMODATION